microsoft/vcpkg-docs/vcpkg/produce/package-ado-repository.md

 Creating a port to package an Azure DevOps follows the same process as packaging any Git-hosted package.

-The `portfile.cmake` provided here is but a template to follow for your own packages, you may require additional commands to build your package and copy the output into vcpkg's installation folder.
+The `portfile.cmake` provided here is a template to follow for your own packages.
+You may require additional commands to build your package and copy the output into your vcpkg installation folder.

 ## Next steps